isaaccjh/tgc-project-2-frontend/README.md

 Cocktail Central is a community-driven website that allows users to post, share, and discover cocktail recipes from all over the world.
 Users can create, review, and comment on a wide variety of cocktail recipes that include flavor profiles, ingredients, names, and preparation instructions.

 To ensure a safe and enjoyable experience for all users, we have implemented user login and authentication.
-Our website also features a visually appealing design with a carefully chosen color scheme and adheres to the 5 planes of UI/UX design to provide a seamless user experience.
+Our website also features a visually appealing design with a carefully chosen Colour scheme and adheres to the 5 planes of UI/UX design to provide a seamless user experience.

 ## Table of Contents